shiningcoders/Codera/README.md

 # Codera

-A step to remove price tag from education..
+A step to remove price tag from education.

 ## Mission